jido/Arcadam/Quirks.md

 Note that header elements are not recognised in the middle of a paragraph.
 It is recommended to always leave an empty line after the end of a paragraph.

-A block boundary *without* an attribute in the line above can be either a block ending or the start of a non-nested block.
+A block boundary of the same indent level *without* an attribute in the line above can be either a block ending or the start of a non-nested block.

 ## Empty element